tongzhou80/vcsparse/README.md

-ReACT is a set of code generation techniques that
+ReACT is a set of compiler techniques that generate optimized code for dense and sparse tensor expressions.
+Check out our paper: [ReACT: Redundancy-Aware Code Generation for Tensor Expressions](https://dl.acm.org/doi/pdf/10.1145/3559009.3569685).